case study • Prototyping

 Market Trend Research

-TLDR: There are significant consumer interests/government actions towards digital receipts across the globe.
+My research found significant consumer interests/government actions towards digital receipts across the globe.

 step 2:

-From Sprint 1 to Sprint 2—Transitional Observations
+From Sprint 1 to Sprint 2—Evaluating User Needs & Strategic Adjustments

 Adjustments to Endpoint